MarlinFirmware/MarlinDocumentation/README.md

 Try to be neutral, concise, and straightforward.
 Avoid use of personal pronouns, unless avoiding them proves awkward.
 Provide images and give examples where needed.
 Check your spelling, grammar, and punctuation.

-## Most wanted contributions
+## What we need most

-1. Transfer all documents from the old Marlin wiki into this new system.
+1. Transfer documents from the old Marlin wiki into the new site.
-1. Transfer descriptions of the options in Configuration.h and Configuration_adv.h to the new system.
+1. Transfer descriptions of the options in `Configuration.h` and `Configuration_adv.h` to the new system.
 1. Create "Getting Started" guides to ease the Marlin learning curve for new users.
-1. Documentation of GCodes with notes specific to Marlin.
+1. Document all supported GCodes with notes specific to Marlin.

 ## Going Deeper